nasa/astrobee/NASA_INSTALL.md

 directory in your Linux filesystem.
 So, for example, to start a simulation of a single Astrobee in the Granite Lab, run the following:

-    roslaunch astrobee simulator.launch
+    roslaunch astrobee sim.launch

-This command tells ROS to look for the `simulation.launch` file provided by the `astrobee` package, and use roslaunch to run it.
+This command tells ROS to look for the `sim.launch` file provided by the `astrobee` package, and use roslaunch to run it.
 Internally, ROS maintains a cache of information about package locations, libraries and executables.
 If you find that the above command doesn't work, try rebuilding the cache: